High-Altitude Medical

 -------

-If you want to better prepare health-wise for trekking or a high-altitude expedition, you can find an extended version of the guide in the ebook."High-altitude medicine in practice – a guide for trekking and expeditions" >>
+If you want to better prepare your health for trekking or a high-altitude expeditions, check out the expanded guide in the ebook "High-Altitude Medicine for Trekkers and Climbers" >>

 -----

-You can also learn practical knowledge about what to do in emergencies in the mountains in the online training."High-altitude first aid" >>- prepared for those planning trips to high altitudes.
+Gain practical skills for handling emergencies in the mountains through our online training "High-Altitude First Aid" >> - prepared for those planning trips to high altitudes.

 -----

-ARE YOU PLANNING A TREKOR A HIGH-ALTITUDE EXPEDITION?
+PLANNING A TREK OR A HIGH-ALTITUDE EXPEDITION?

-If you want to check whether your health allows you to safely participate in trekking or a high-altitude expedition, it is worth using.a medical consultation >> ora telemedical expedition package >>
+If you would like to check whether your health condition allows you to safely participate in a trek or high-altitude expedition, consider booking a medical consultation >> or using a telemedical expedition package >>

 The company was established in 2004.
 The goal of MedEverest is education in the field of mountain medicine and the dangers of high altitudes.
 I deal with all medical aspects of staying at high altitude.
 I organize medical support for trekking and high-altitude expeditions.